-Hauser et al. [2001] developed two-level rendering of medical images.
+Hauser et al. [6] developed two-level rendering of medical images.
 In their work, they fuse DVR and MIP techniques in one image.
-A density based pre-classification step determined which technique to use for which object.
+A density based pre-classification step determines which technique to use for which object.

-Zhou et al. [2002] extended this approach and developed a system where a region in focus is defined through a "magnifying glass".
-Within the magnifying glass, the data is rendered photorealistically, e.g. using DVR.
-Outside this region, data is rendered using non-photorealistic styles, e.g. only contours, etc.
+Zhou et al. [5] extended this approach and developed a system where a region in focus is defined through a "magnifying glass".
+Within the magnifying glass, the data is rendered photorealistically, e.g., using DVR.
+Outside this region, data is rendered using non-photorealistic styles, e.g. using contours only.